 - 1. With the exception of the DfE representatives, appointments to the TPSPB are personal.
-There can be no alternate representation for any member of the TPSPB. - Each member will be required to attend all scheduled TPSPB meetings and details of attendance at meetings will be published in the Annual Review and on the website.
+There can be no alternate representation for any member of the TPSPB.
+Posts are not remunerated other than expenses with the exception of the Chair and Pension Specialist. - 2.
+Each member is required to attend all scheduled TPSPBs and their allocated scheduled subcommittee meetings and details of attendance at meetings will be published in the Annual Review and on the website.
 Where ad-hoc meetings are called, all TPSPB members who are invited to attend should make best efforts to attend. - 3.
 Employer and member representatives are expected to commit 10-20 days per year to TPSPB activities.
-This to include membership of, and active participation in, at least one sub-committee and attendance at learning and development events. - 4.
+This to include membership of, and active participation in, at least one subcommittee and attendance at learning and development events. - 4.
 TPSPB members must agree that information provided or gleaned in the course of their duties as a member of the Board (which will include confidential/personal information) will not be used for purposes outside of the delivery of the Board's function.